astrodbtoolkit/AstrodbKit/README.rst

 Contributing
 ------------

-We love contributions! `AstrodbKit2 <https://astrodbkit2.readthedocs.io/en/latest/>`_ is open source, built on open source, and we'd love to have you hang out in our community.
+We love contributions! `AstrodbKit <https://astrodbkit.readthedocs.io/en/latest/>`_ is open source, built on open source, and we'd love to have you hang out in our community.

 **Imposter syndrome disclaimer**: We want your help.
 No, really.